josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 the machine, all the uploads of ballot information were in plain text.
 We looked at the drivers for the devices.
 And then examined the two PCMCIA interfaces on the outside, on the back of the machine.
-One slot is used to load the balot information, and the other records the count and then offloaded after the election.
+One slot is used to load the ballot information, and the other records the count and then offloaded after the election.
 No hardware or software encryption.